house-of-abbey/GarminHomeAssistant/README.md

 NB.
 Entity names are not real in case anyone's a hacker.

 The [schema](https://raw.githubusercontent.com/house-of-abbey/GarminHomeAssistant/main/config.schema.json) is checked by using a URL directly back to this GitHub source repository, so you do not need to install that file.
 You can just copy & paste your entity names from the YAML configuration files used to configure Home Assistant.
 With a submenu, there's a difference between "title" and "name".
 The "name" goes on the menu item, and the "title" at the head of the submenu.
+If your dashboard definition fails to meet the schema, the application will simply drop items with the wrong field names without warning.

 ## API Key Creation